RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 6. Click ”Next Review”

-7. For the ”Role Name” enter: ”YOUR-COMPANY-NAME-roadie-read-only-role” (note: it is important to format the role as the following: ”YOUR-COMPANY-NAME-roadie-read-only-role”.
-If you do not, the role cannot be assumed.
-This is for security reasons.)
+7. For the ”Role Name” enter: ”your-company-name-roadie-read-only-role”

+> Note: ”your-company-name” should be replaced by the lowercased value of your company and should follow the convention highlighted above.
+If it does not follow the convention, the role cannot be assumed.
+This is for security reasons.

 8. For the ”Role description” enter suggested description